P0L3NARUBA/roblox-2016-source-code/README.md

 ## Current Issues
 - Certain transparent renderables are either black or not rendered entirely.
-- Bloom does not render.
+- Changing bloom settings in the BloomEffect instance does not affect actual bloom.
 - SSAO does not render.
 - Material shaders switch to a low quality version far too soon.
 - Outdoor Ambient does nothing.